PSMA Members

 This company is capable of providing the services described elsewhere in this report and has provided the necessary price quote or estimate, a list of services to be provided, and any related documents under separate cover.

-If requested, this company will providing the necessary price quote or estimate, a list of services to be provided and related documents.
+If requested, this company will provide the necessary price quote or estimate, a list of services to be provided and related documents.

 Every inspection report that indicates that repairs are necessary must include this statement: "You may select any service provider, however work not performed by this company must be inspected by a PSMA/NOF certified inspector in order to verify satisfactory repairs and issue an updated inspection report."